clutariomark/Design_vs_As-Built/README.md

 Surveyors, constructors etc company in Japan needs to follow this form to show their design vs as-built of their building structure to their client.

-LAS file and LandXML file is fed into this code to create a raster image that indicates design vs as-built.
+LAS file (As-built) and LandXML (Design) file is fed into this code to create a raster image that indicates design vs as-built.

 The result of design vs as-built is statistically calculated following the rule and set to PDF output.